Hamilton, Bottas clock fastest time as F1 testing starts - WHIZ News

-MONTMELÓ, Spain (AP) — Mercedes drivers Lewis Hamilton and Valtteri Bottas clocked the two fastest times to start Formua One’s preseason testing on Wednesday.
+MONTMELÓ, Spain (AP) — Mercedes drivers Lewis Hamilton and Valtteri Bottas sent an ominous signal to their challengers after clocking the two fastest lap times on the first day of Formula One’s preseason testing.

-Hamilton set the opening session’s top lap time of 1 minute, 16.976 seconds, after he took over from Bottas behind the wheel of the new Silver Arrow for the 2020 season.
-Bottas’ best effort came in 0.337 seconds slower.
+Hamilton set the top time of Wednesday’s opening session’s of 1 minute, 16.976 seconds, after he took over from Bottas behind the wheel of the new Silver Arrow for the 2020 season.
+Bottas’ best effort was 0.337 seconds slower.

+The Mercedes duo also completed the most laps of any team with 173.

+Sergio Pérez of Racing Point was the third fastest, followed by Max Verstappen in his Red Bull.

 Hamilton enters the season as the clear favorite as he seeks to equal Michael Schumacher’s record of seven world titles and surpass the German’s mark of 91 career wins.
 Hamilton has six titles and 84 wins.